 - Standard cotton swabs (“Q-Tips”) and toothpicks

-For newcomers in this field, it may sound very challenging at first to make their own molds from silicone for molds.
+For newcomers in this field, it may sound very challenging at first to make their own molds from silicone.
 Even as a beginner you can make your first self-made negative mold step by step in a relatively short time with our easy to understand instructions.

 Make Molds: Frame Construction